Care allowance

 Care allowance is paid by the Health Insurance Fund from day 1:

-• for up to 14 consecutive days for nursing a child under 12 years of age or a disabled person under 19 years of age (the first certificate for sick leave was issued before 15 May 2024).
-For first certificates for care leave starting from 15 May 2024, we will pay allowance for up to 60 consecutive days;
+• for nursing a child under 12 years of age or a disabled person under 19 years of age for up to 60 days;

-• for up to seven consecutive days for nursing a sick family member at home;
+• for up to seven days for nursing a sick family member at home;

 The doctor can also issue a certificate for care leave for a longer period, but the period for which care allowance is paid is limited.